-Unlike some cities, Swainsboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Swainsboro are a mix of both white- and blue-collar jobs.
-Overall, Swainsboro is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Swainsboro who work in office and administrative support (12.98%), sales jobs (11.53%), and healthcare (7.80%).
+Swainsboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Swainsboro is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Swainsboro who work in office and administrative support (11.78%), healthcare (8.80%), and personal care services (7.42%).

 Swainsboro is an extremely ethnically-diverse city.
 The people who call Swainsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Swainsboro residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Swainsboro include Irish, Italian, African, and German.
+Important ancestries of people in Swainsboro include English, Italian, African, and Scots-Irish.

 The most common language spoken in Swainsboro is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and German.